TimeWarpEngineering/timewarp-state/Documentation/Overview.md

 ### PureFunctions vs NonPureFunctions

-Blazor-State does not distinguish between these.
+TimeWarp.State does not distinguish between these.
 As they are processed via the pipeline the same.
 Thus, async calls to fetch data, send emails, or just update local state are implemented in the same manner.
-Although the developer **should** be aware that Handlers have side effects and if the developer chose they could mark the Requests as such.
+Although the developer **should** be aware when Handlers have side effects and if the developer chose they could mark the Requests as such.
 For example **IActionWithSideEffect**

 [!include[Contributing](Partials/acknowledgements.md)]